seerbit/seerbit-android/README.md

 */
 transactionModel.setFull_name("Seer Bit");
 ```
-### Closing the seerbitview
+### Closing the seerbit SDK

-In case the need ever arises to manually close the seerbitview.
+In case the need ever arises to manually close the seerbit SDK.
 There is a method that can be used to release all resources associated with the view.
 This is done by using the .close() which takes in no arguments.

 ### State flow of the API

-The expected workflow of the API is to firstly create an instance of the seerbitview, the call the .open() method by passing it a transaction model to open, the view is automatically closed after a successful transaction.
+The expected workflow of the API is to firstly create an instance of the seerbit SDK, the call the .open() method by passing it a transaction model to open, the view is automatically closed after a successful transaction.

 ## Contributors
 <span>